 Research Focus

-The Genomics, Imaging, and AI Laboratory is part of the Population Health Program.
-With a primary focus on neurodegenerative disorders of the eye and brain, particularly glaucoma, macular degeneration, dementia, and Parkinson's disease, the lab employs statistical genetics and machine learning methodologies to advance gene discovery and improve risk prediction for these diseases.
+The Genomics, Imaging, and AI Laboratory has a primary focus on neurodegenerative disorders of the eye and brain, particularly glaucoma, macular degeneration, dementia, and Parkinson's disease.

-Currently, the lab is leading groundbreaking projects that integrate diverse modalities through innovative multimodal AI approaches, aimed at enhancing risk prediction for various diseases.
-The lab also boasts exciting collaborations with industry partners in both clinical and machine learning analytical domains.
+Currently, the laboratory is leading ground breaking projects that integrate diverse modalities through innovative multimodal artificial intelligence (AI) approaches, aimed at enhancing risk prediction for various diseases.

 Gallery